pivotal/docs-tap/overview.md

   It’s meant to be a “deploy and forget” component for developers: after it is installed on the cluster with the Tanzu Package CLI, developers do not need to directly interact with it.
-  Developers instead interact with the Tanzu Developer Tools for VSCode IDE Extension or Tanzu CLI Apps plug-in, which rely on the Developer Conventions to modify the workload to enable inner loop capabilities.
+  Developers instead interact with the Tanzu Developer Tools for VS Code IDE Extension or Tanzu CLI Apps plug-in, which rely on the Developer Conventions to modify the workload to enable inner loop capabilities.